hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/commands.html.md

 $ cdktf init --template="python" --cdktf-version="0.0.1"
 ```

 Create a new Typescript project from an existing Terraform codebase.
-Currently, only Typescript is supported, and there are [some known limitations](to do link to these when in the docs).
+Currently, you can only use the `--from-terraform-project` flag with TypeScript, and there are [some known limitations](to do link to these when in the docs).

 ```bash
 $ cdktf init --template="typescript" --from-terraform-project /path/to/terraform/project